Kinematic Basis of Emergent Energetics of Complex Dynamics: Discussion

 \section{Discussion}

-In the theory of ordinary differential equations, Hamiltonian dynamics with the conserved $H$ function and gradient systems with energy functions are two special cases that have been extensively studied \cite{perko}.
+In the theory of ordinary differential equations, Hamiltonian dynamics with the conserved $H$ functions and gradient systems with potential functions are two special classes that have been extensively studied \cite{perko}.
 For a general nonlinear dynamics $\dot{\vx}=\vb(\vx)$, it is not known whether it always has an associated ``energetics''.
-Ventsel and Freidlin's large deviation theory revealed that with the presence of a noise, a global quasi-potential function $\varphi(\vx)$ exists \cite{freidlin-wentzell,dykman,graham-tel}.
-The present work further shows that the deterministic vector field $\vb(\vx)=\mD(\vx)\nabla\varphi(\vx)+\vg(\vx)$, where $\vg(\vx)\perp\nabla\varphi(\vx)$ at every $\vx$, also has $\nabla\cdot\big(\omega(\vx)\vg(\vx)\big) =-\nabla\omega(\vx)\cdot\mD(\vx)\nabla\varphi(\vx)$.
-This is a general result of which the conservative dynamics and gradient systems are special cases.
+Ventsel and Freidlin's large deviation theory revealed that if $\vb(\vx)$ is the zero-noise limit of a noisy dynamics, a global quasi-potential function $\varphi(\vx)$ exists \cite{freidlin-wentzell,dykman,graham-tel}.
+In fact, $\vb(\vx)=\mD(\vx)\nabla\varphi(\vx)+\vg(\vx)$, where $\vg(\vx)\perp\nabla\varphi(\vx)$ at every $\vx$.
+Graham and T\'{e}l further showed \cite{graham-tel-JSP} $\nabla\cdot\big(\omega(\vx)\vg(\vx)\big) =-\nabla\omega(\vx)\cdot\mD(\vx)\nabla\varphi(\vx)$, where $\omega(\vx)$ represents a proper local measure at $\vx$.
+The present work shows that this system of dynamic equations has a thermodynamic interpretation via a geometric equation: $\|\vb\|^2 = \|\mD\nabla\varphi\|^2+\|\vg\|^2$, corresponding to the instantaneous rates of total entropy production, free energy dissipation, and house-keep heat, respectively.

-If one calls $\dot{\vx}=\vb(\vx)$ kinematic description of a complex dynamics, then the system (\ref{hq-eq}) and Eq. \ref{eq29} provide an energetic description that is hidden under the kinematics.
+If one identifies $\dot{\vx}=\vb(\vx)$ as a kinematic description of a complex dynamics, then the system in Eq. \eqref{hq-eq} and Eq. \eqref{eq29} provide an energetic description that is hidden under the kinematics.
 A few words concerning the role of $\mD(\vx)$ are in order.
 The concept of a gradient field on $\mathbb{R}^n$ requires a notion of {\em distance}.
 This is naturally provided by the noise structure embedded in $\mD(\vx)$.
-This is precisely A. N. Kolmogorov's insights on the nature of probability theory: One needs to have a {\em prior} before carrying out a probabilistic computation.
+This is precisely A. N. Kolmogorov's insights on the nature of probability theory: One needs to have a probability given before carrying out probabilistic computations.

 For complex systems, not all ``stochasticity'' are due to thermal noises.
-In fact, the Mori-Zwanzig theory of projection operator clearly shows that \cite{mori-zwanzig} the dynamics of a projection necessarily has, in general, a stochastic term and a non-Markovian momory term.
+In fact, the Mori-Zwanzig theory of projection operator clearly shows that \cite{mori-zwanzig} the dynamics of a projection necessarily induces, in general, a stochastic term and a non-Markovian memory term.